dcoeurjo/LowDiscBlueNoise/README.md

     ACM Transactions on Graphics (Proceedings of SIGGRAPH Asia), 35(6), 2016.

-The current code can generate point sets for the  Blue-noise and Step target spectra in a very efficient way (2.14ms for 1M points, cf the article for more details).
+The current code can generate point sets for the  Blue-noise and Step target spectra in a very efficient way (~2.14ms for 1M points! , cf the paper for more details).

 ![](BN4K.png)